PlatinumVox/Sai-Alawo/!General Encyclopedia/Holidays/Spring Masquerade.md

 This celebration is partaken by all descendants across Alawo and is often seen as a time of coming together and reaching across the isle of differences.

+During this holiday, many are known to dye their clothes in colors of blue, antique gold, and coppery-orange.
+Many are also known to wear ceremonial, star-shaped masks.
+Cuisine commonly associated with the festival included barbecued insect alongside animal meats as well as juices and alcoholic beverages of a pink color.
+The event is seen as a celebration of life, the ancients, and their gifts upon the world.

+### Descendant of Zyphine